dougeby/IntuneDocs/intune/devices-wipe.md

 ## Remove company data

-Use **remove company data** to remove company data including managed app data (where applicable), settings, and email profiles that were assigned by using Intune from a device.
+The **remove company data** command removes managed app data (where applicable), settings, and email profiles that were assigned by using Intune.
 Remove company data leaves the user's personal data on the device.
 The device is removed from Intune management.
 The following tables describe what data is removed, and the effect on data that remains on the device after company data is removed.

 ### iOS